amillerb/fta-liftandshift-dcmigration/doc/importing-template.md

 ### Process:

 1. Navigate to the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/Account/Verify) and sign into your DevOps organization.
-2. Fill in **Project Name**, select your Organization, and select **Choose Template**.
-3. Download [this zip file](/artifacts/iac-migration.zip) to your local Downloads folder.
-4. Select **Private** from the navigation bar and click Choose File, navigate to Downloads to upload migration-iac.zip to the template.
-Click **Submit**.
+2. Go to https://aka.ms/fta/iacmigrationtemplate, sign into your DevOps organization and you already will be in the correct template selection for IaC Migration (Please note that if you click on Choose template, this template is available under **FastTrack for Azure** tab as well)
+3. Select **Create Project** on the main page.
 It also may prompt the user to add extensions required with the template:
 * Component Governance - License Terms
 * Component Governance Build Task - License Terms
 * Drop Validator Build Task - License Terms